 The projected water budgets account for future climate generated from a catalog of historical climate data from warm years in the Basin's past to simulate the warmer temperatures predicted by global climate change.
-Specifically, the Catalog Climate utilizes historical data from the Santa Cruz Co-op and Watsonville Waterworks climate stations.
-This approach preserves the integrity of the climate data and ensures temperature and precipitation values are associated with real data.
+Specifically, the Catalog Climate uses historical data from the Santa Cruz Co-op and Watsonville Waterworks climate stations.
+This approach was recommended by the model Technical Advisory Committee (TAC) to address the uncertainty regarding precipitation forecasts in coastal California in a variety of global climate models.
+The catalog approach preserves the integrity of the climate data and ensures temperature and precipitation values are associated with real data.
 The Catalog Climate has an increase of 2.4 °F in temperature and decrease of 1.3 - 3.1 inches per year in precipitation over the long-term record at climate stations in Santa Cruz and Watsonville.
 There is a corresponding increase in evapotranspiration of about 6%.
+Appendix 2-G is a technical memorandum that describes the development of the Catalog Climate data in more detail.

-In comparison to the CMIP5 ensemble of 10 Global Circulation Models (CGM) often applied in California, the modeled catalog climate is slightly cooler and drier than most CMIP5 scenarios.
+In comparison to the CMIP5 ensemble of 10 Global Circulation Models (GCM) often applied in California, the modeled catalog climate is slightly cooler and drier than most CMIP5 scenarios.
 A panel of local experts recommended the Catalog Climate approach as appropriate for Basin planning.
-More technical information on a comparison of climate change scenarios is contained in Appendix A2-B.
+More technical information on a comparison of climate change scenarios is contained in Appendix 2-H.